ChristosKrilisDev/ml-agents-thesis-project/AboutTheProject.md

 - ``SpawnArea``: Tag assigned to spawn areas or nodes.
 - ``Reward``: Tag assigned to items with rewards.

 ## Start The Training

+Before you begin training your model, ensure that you have followed the Getting Started Guide.
+Once you have done so, follow these steps:

+1. Open a command line and navigate to the root folder of your project (the path should end with ..\ml-agents-thesis-project).
+2. If you have installed the necessary Python packages and set up a Virtual Environment, activate it.
+3. Set the desired Training Phase, Training Type, and the number of environments within Unity.
+4. Ensure that the RL Training checkbox is checked.
+5. Verify that the agent prefab has the Behavior Type set to Default.
+You can find this setting on the Behavior Parameters component attached to the agent game object.
+6. In the command line, use the mlagents-learn commands (see the Training with Mlagents section above) to initiate the Python API.
+7. Press the Play button in Unity to start the training process.
+8. Training will commence, and once completed, you're done!

 ## Visualize Dijkstra Tool